piskuliche/ligandparam/docs/source/documentation_pages/examples/04_FromSmiles.rst

 The setup method is used to initialize the stages, and the list_stages method is used to list the stages.
 The execute method is used to run the stages in order.

-The main difference is that this class calls a new stage called :class:`ligand_param.recipes.StageBuild`, which builds the ligand into a starting structure for MD simulations.
+The main difference is that this class calls a new stage called :class:`ligandparam.recipes.StageBuild`, which builds the ligand into a starting structure for MD simulations.

 This class adds the following stages to the pipeline within its setup_method.